 - Vulvar cancer

 - Vaginal cancer

 - Complex benign cases

-Robotic–Assisted Surgery: In the field of gynecologic oncology, robotic-assisted surgery has emerged as an invaluable minimally invasive approach for complex surgeries and for improved patient outcomes.
-Robotically assisted technology offers advantages that include three-dimensional (3D) vision and instruments that improve surgeon dexterity and surgical precision, thus allowing surgeon to perform complex procedures.
+Robotic–Assisted Surgery: In the field of gynecologic oncology, robotic-assisted surgery has emerged as an invaluable minimally invasive approach for complex surgeries for certain selected patients.
+Robotically assisted technology offers advantages that include three-dimensional (3D) vision and instruments that improve surgeon dexterity and surgical precision, thus allowing surgeon to perform complex procedures through small incisions.
 Benefits include maximum preservation of surrounding healthy tissue, reduced pain and discomfort, shorter hospitalization, reduced blood loss, minimal scarring, faster recovery and quicker return to normal activities.

 Minimally Invasive (Laparoscopic) Surgery: Laparoscopic surgery is a minimally invasive surgical treatment that uses several thin instruments with the assistance of a video camera.
 During the procedure, small incisions are made and thin tubes (called trocars) are placed through these incisions.
 This minimally invasive-surgery typically benefits the patient with having shorter hospital stays, less discomfort and reduced recovery time.

 Fertility-Preserving Surgery: Our gynecologic oncologists are highly skilled at utilizing fertility-sparing surgical techniques to help maximize your childbearing options.
 For appropriate cases of early-stage gynecologic cancers, certain conservative treatments may be considered.

 Complex Pelvic Surgery: Gynecologic oncologists are uniquely trained to perform highly specialized surgical procedures for the treatment of complex, benign gynecologic conditions.